Dundas, Ontario: Waterfalls

-Dundas is near to two commonly visited waterfalls that are located in the abutting district of Flamborough.
+Dundas is near two commonly visited waterfalls near the district of Flamborough.
 These are Webster's Falls (named after Joseph Webster) and Tew's Falls.
 Both waterfalls are accessible by the Bruce trail leading to the Dundas Peninsula.

-In 1819, Joseph Webster purchased property on the escarpment above Dundas, including the waterfall which still bears his family's name.
-In 1856, his son built a huge stone flour mill just above the falls but it was destroyed by fire in 1898.
-After the fire one of the first hydro-electric generators in Ontario was built at the base of the falls.
+In 1819, Joseph Webster purchased property on the escarpment above Dundas, including the waterfall, which still bears his family's name.
+In 1856, his son built a huge stone flour mill just above the falls, but it was destroyed by fire in 1898.
+After the fire, one of the first hydroelectric generators in Ontario was built at the base of the falls.
 In 1931, a former Dundas mayor, Colonel W.E.S.
 Knowles, generously bequeathed monies so that the area surrounding Webster's Falls could be made into a public park.

 Dundas Peak

-Dundas is also near to the Dundas Peak, which is located in the abutting district of Flamborough.
+Dundas is also near the Dundas Peak, which is also in the Flamborough district.
 The Peak overlooks Dundas from The Bruce Trail in Flamborough and has become one of the most visited parts of Dundas.
 Hikers can take the Bruce Trail from Tews or Webster's Falls to the peak and look over Dundas and West Hamilton.

 Landmarks

-Dundas is famous for The Collins Hotel, the longest running hotel in Ontario.
-One feature of the building is a front portico with four fluted Doric columns; above them are triglyphs and metopes found on a traditional Doric entablature with a discrete cornice.
+Dundas is famous for the Collins Hotel.
+After opening in 1841, it has since been the longest-running hotel in Ontario.
+One feature of the building is a front entrance (portico) with four fluted Doric columns; above them are triglyphs and metopes found on a traditional Doric entablature with a discrete cornice.
 The roof has a series of dormers with Florentine pediments.
 There are two floors to the hotel, the second of which has a balcony running the full length of the building.
-On the street level there are shops.
+On the street level, there are shops.